peterprk0/M3_LNP_TUTORIAL/README.md

 ```
 The second entry in the `itp` file is `[ atoms ]`, where each of the particles that make up the molecule are defined.
 One line entry per particle is defined, containing the *beadnumber, beadtype, residuenumber, residuename, beadname, chargegroup, charge, and mass*.
 For each bead we can freely define a beadname.
 The residue number and residue name will be the same for all beads in small molecules, such as in this example.

 In Martini, we must also assign a bead type for each of the beads.
 This assignment follows the "Martini 3 Ionizable Lipids" (from Ref.
-[X]). **You can find a list of beadtypes for other functional groups in the "Martini 3 Bible" in the form of a table at this [link](https://github.com/ricalessandri/Martini3-small-molecules/blob/main/tutorials/building_block_table.pdf)**.
+[9]). **You can find a list of beadtypes for other functional groups in the "Martini 3 Bible" in the form of a table at this [link](https://github.com/ricalessandri/Martini3-small-molecules/blob/main/tutorials/building_block_table.pdf)**.
 In this example, bead number 1 represents the hydroxy group with one carbon attached (and its hydrogens); according to the "Martini 3 Ionizable Lipids" paper this group is represented by the TP1 bead.
 Check the "Martini 3 Bible" and the ILs parametrized in the "Martini Ionizable Lipids" paper  to see which bead types to use to describe the remaining beads.
 For a lengthier discussion of bead choices, see the final section of this tutorial.

 Each bead will also have its own charge, which in this example will be 0 for all beads except for the NP bead (bead type SQ2p), a tertiary amine.
 Mass is usually not specified in Martini; in this way, default masses of 72, 54, and 36 a.m.u. are used for R-, S-, and T-beads, respectively.
 However, when defined the mass of the beads is typically the sum of the mass of the underlying atoms.